lFreecss/Art-Bible/docs/README.md

 ### Principal Objectives

 The reason why this document is made has a serie of objectives that it tries to fulfill:
-* Explain the idea of art that will appear in our videogame
+* Explain the idea of art that will appear in our videogame.
-* Keep consistency in all the artistic elements of the game
+* Keep consistency in all the artistic elements of the game.
-* Help the team get an idea of the game that is going to be done
+* Help the team get an idea of the game that is going to be done.
-* Doubts are answered faster because we establish a series of guidelines
+* Doubts are answered faster because we establish a series of guidelines.
-* Help new members adapt faster to work
+* Help new members adapt faster to work.
-* Help the marketing and communication sectors understand the game that is being done
+* Help the marketing and communication sectors understand the game that is being done.

 ### Main points to take into account while doing an Art Bible
-* Target audience we want to reach
+* Target audience we want to reach.
-* This document should make clear the most important ideas to new members
+* This document should make clear the most important ideas to new members.
-* It must be a document that clarifies all the doubts of the members of the group
+* It must be a document that clarifies all the doubts of the members of the group.
-* Make clear the concept of the game that you want to create to our sponsors
+* Make clear the concept of the game that you want to create to our sponsors.

 ### Sources to help explain your Art Bible
-* Concept Art
+* Concept Art.
-* Photograpy
+* Photograpy.
-* Simple Models
+* Simple Models.
-* Diagrams
+* Diagrams.
-* Completed Assets
+* Completed Assets.
-* Work from other media
+* Work from other media.

 ## During Art bible
 ### First steps to keep in mind